najoshi/sabre/docs/modes.md

          R1 -->     <-R2
          BARCODE----READ

+40 = paired-end where

-11 = sinle-end where R1 has the following structure:
+11 = single-end where R1 has the following structure:

          R1 -->
          BARCODE+UMI+READ